samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 > ### A Starting Campaign
 >
 > You can use the adventures in this section to get a new campaign off the ground.
 These adventures are linked to locations near the [Free City of Greyhawk](/sources/dnd/dmg-2024/greyhawk#FreeCityofGreyhawk), as described in [chapter 5](/sources/dnd/dmg-2024/greyhawk).
 You can run the first three adventures in sequence, having the characters gain a level after each adventure.
-They might return to their home base in the city between adventures, or they could travel to Greyhawk after they complete “[The Winged God](#TheWingedGod).”
+They might return to their home base in the city between adventures, or they could travel to Greyhawk after they complete "[The Winged God](#TheWingedGod)."
 Use the encounters and interactions the characters have in these early levels, and the situations that interest your players, to plan later adventures.

 ### The Fouled Stream